 nav/attack is the musical creation of audio engineer/record producer/multi-instrumentalist, and filmmaker Andrew Lynch.
 The sounds are equally inspired by the glaciers of his birthplace (Alaska) and the glitches of the futuristic city called home (Los Angeles).

 Piano, horns, drums & bass mix with computer speech, and Lynch's vocals to guide the trip through the post-Computer Age where each technological stream flows intravenously into the consciousness and even technophobia.

-nav/attack’s debut was released in late 2015 on stalwart Silverlake indie label Dangerbird Records.
-The self-titled album quickly drew notice from the LA Weekly, which cited nav/attack as one of the Top 10 Artists To Watch In 2016.
-Billboard Magazine and VEVO hosted premieres of the album’s startlingly evocative short films, several of which star Lynch’s friend and frequent collaborator actor Adam Goldberg (Dazed & Confused, Saving Private Ryan, The Jim Gaffigan Show) as well as radio play on L.A.’s flagship NPR station, KCRW, for the infectious lead single “Tear It.”
+nav/attack’s debut was released on Silverlake indie label Dangerbird Records.
+The self-titled album quickly drew notice from LA Weekly, which cited nav/attack as one of the Top 10 Artists To Watch.
+Billboard Magazine and VEVO hosted premieres of the album’s startlingly evocative short films (all directed by Lynch), several of which star friend and frequent collaborator actor Adam Goldberg (Dazed & Confused, Saving Private Ryan, FX's Fargo) as well as radio play on L.A.’s flagship NPR station, KCRW, for the infectious lead single “Tear It.”

 Lynch engineered the recording sessions for The Section Quartet's score of Drew Barrymore's directorial debut "Whip It"

 Lynch was Assistant Engineer on Sia's Some People Have Real Problems and Piano Engineer on her next album, We Are Born.

 Lynch recorded and mixed tracks for L.A. punk supergroup OFF!'s First Four EP's as well as their eponymous follow-up.

 the goldberg sisters